baskharm/fsa-group4/README.md

 1. [ ] As a player, after confirmation that I have earned a location: I want the game to ask me if I would like to select another location.
 If I select yes, we reset and begin again.

 ## CRUD operations for Location
-- User can enable all CRUD options (create, read, update, delete) on locations.
+- User can enable all CRUD options (create, read, update, delete,list) on locations.
    * create.ejs
    * delete.ejs
    * details.ejs
    * edit.ejs
    * index.ejs
+   * list.ejs
 - Locations are based on circles.

 ## Guidelines to Contribute